thiagomajesk/thiagomajesk.github.io/content/posts/2022-10-03-storing-unicode-strings-in-the-database.md

 #=> [115, 105, 110, 116, 101, 769, 116, 105, 99, 111]
 ```

-If you want to know more about this, I recommend this excelent article that goes into detail on how unicode normalization works: [https://towardsdatascience.com/what-on-earth-is-unicode-normalization-56c005c55ad](https://towardsdatascience.com/what-on-earth-is-unicode-normalization-56c005c55ad0).
+If you want to know more about this, I recommend this excelent article that goes into detail on how unicode normalization works: [What on Earth is Unicode Normalization?](https://towardsdatascience.com/what-on-earth-is-unicode-normalization-56c005c55ad0).

 # Finally, storing some information